nordeim/Account-Bookkeeping/docs/prompt_to_fix_3.md

 Now, I want you to recall whether you have removed seemingly unnecessary sections or lines of code that are *harmless* in any of your earlier response?

+---
+Please validate the update in schema.sql after carefully reviewing the attached recommended code change.

+can you carefully and thoroughly and deeply review all the documents shared earlier to have a good context and grounding for the project, then refine and re-validate your conclusion on `scripts/schema.sql-new`?

+---
+Please carefully and deeply review the current codebase shared here as `currect_project_file_structure.txt`, `project_codebase_files_set-2.md`, `project_codebase_files_set-4.md`, `project_codebase_files_set-6.md project_codebase_files_set-1.md`, `project_codebase_files_set-3.md`, `project_codebase_files_set-5.md`, and `project_codebase_files_set-7.md` files.

+The current project folder structure is shown in `currect_project_file_structure.txt` and all the current project code files are enclosed in `project_codebase_files_set-2.md`, `project_codebase_files_set-4.md`, `project_codebase_files_set-6.md project_codebase_files_set-1.md`, `project_codebase_files_set-3.md`, `project_codebase_files_set-5.md`, and `project_codebase_files_set-7.md` files.

+Make sure you have a good grounding on the current state of the project based on the current codebase shared here.
+Then cross reference them with your earlier understanding of the project based on your earlier review of the project documentation shared earlier.
+Give me a detail architecture overview of the the current state of the project based on this current codebase study.

+Next, with a good grounding of the current codebase, do a careful re-validation of your newly generated files for `scripts/schema.sql`, `app/utils/pydantic_models.py`, `app/services/audit_services.py`, and `app/models/business/bank_transaction.py`.
+It is good practice to do due diligence.